Brian Houston

 Brian Charles Houston (/ˈhjuːstən/ HEW-stən; born 17 February 1954) is a New Zealand-Australian former pastor and evangelist.
 He was the founder and senior pastor at Hillsong Church, based in Sydney with locations around the world.
 He was the national president of Australian Christian Churches, the Australian branch of the Assemblies of God, from 1997 to 2009.

 In January 2022, Houston stepped aside from his roles within the church, after being criminally charged in Australia for allegedly concealing sexual abuse of a child by his father, of which he became aware in the 1990s.
-Houston professed his innocence and stated that he intends to plead "not guilty" at the trial, scheduled for October 2022.
-In March 2022, he stepped down as the global senior pastor of the church, after he was found to have breached the moral code of the church in his behaviour with two women.
+In March 2022, he stepped down as the global senior pastor of the church, after he was found to have breached the moral code of the church in his behaviour towards two women.
+In August 2023, he was found not guilty of concealing a serious indictable offence.

 Life and career

 Early life

 Brian Charles Houston was born in Auckland, New Zealand, on 17 February 1954.
 His parents, Frank and Hazel, were then Salvation Army officers.
 When Houston was three his parents joined the Assemblies of God in New Zealand and began pastoring a church in Lower Hutt, near Wellington, where Houston and his brother and three sisters spent their childhood.
 After completing school he went to a Bible college for three years.
 Shortly after completing college he met his future wife, Bobbie, on Papamoa Beach in New Zealand during a Christian convention.
 They were married in 1977.